dqwyy/dqwyy.github.io/source/_posts/A-Fail-Experience-to-Change-The-Default-UI-Fonts-of-Windows-8.1.md

 date: 2017-08-10 22:36:08
 icon: fa-font
 ---
 UI fonts will change when you change your display language of your OS.
 As I know, in Windows 8.1, Chinese (China) uses Microsoft YaHei UI, Chinese (Taiwan) uses Microsoft JhengHei UI and English uses Segoe UI.
-Now the display language of my OS is English (United States), whoes UI font is Segoe UI.
+Now the display language of my OS is English (United States), whose UI font is Segoe UI.
 Han Characters are displayed as Mainland China style instead of Taiwan style.
 So I would like to change to UI font to Microsoft JhengHei UI.
 By searching solutions on the internet, I was recommended to modify the Registry by creating a `.reg` file reads:

 ```reg
 Windows Registry Editor Version 5.00